This post was originally published on May 18th, 2015, the day before Buster’s eighth birthday.

 Tomorrow it will be seven years since I found you hiding behind the dumpster in our cul-du-sac in Philadelphia.
-I remember the construction worker running out to warn us about the “big black dog” back there, and after shuttling Ty and Rod inside, I grabbed a leash and came to see if I could help you.
+I don’t know how much of this you remember, but I can still picture the construction worker running out to warn us about the “big black dog.”
+After shuttling Ty and Rod inside, I grabbed a leash and came to see if I could help you.
 You were so scared.
-It broke my heart to see you trying to make yourself small, shaking uncontrollably, not daring to look at me with those big brown eyes.
+It broke my heart to see you trying to make yourself small, trembling, not daring to look at me with those big brown eyes.

-We mounted a search for your people, plastering posters of you everywhere, calling the shelters and rescues to let them know where you were, sending out email blasts to the members of our dog park, and putting your image on the Internet.
-While we waited for the our efforts to take hold, we got rid of that awful chain and got you a proper collar.
-We took you to the vet, so he could check for a microchip and also make sure you weren’t injured, and we took you to the groomer for a nice bath.
+While we waited for the phone to ring, we got rid of that awful chain and bought you a proper collar.
+You met the vet, so he could check for a microchip and make sure you weren’t injured.
+And you spent a morning with the groomer who have you a nice bath.
 It was a whirlwind, and you took it all in stride.

 What I remember most is that you loved being in the car.
 One day you and I were out for a walk and a neighbor who’d heard about you pulled over to say hello.
 She left her car door open and you almost knocked me over diving into the front seat!
-What a sight we must have been – two grown women, laughing with tears rolling down our cheeks – trying to get you back out of that car!
+What a sight we must have been – two grown women, laughing so hard the tears rolled down our cheeks – trying to get you back out of that car!

 As you know, whoever raised you for the first year of your life never got in touch with us.
-Now I like to imagine that there was no one else – that heaven delivered you straight to our doorstep, to light up our lives, and so you could guide us on a journey beyond our imagination.
+Sometimes I imagine there was no one else – that heaven delivered you straight to our doorstep, to light up our lives, and so you could guide us on a journey beyond our wildest imagination.

-We were in turmoil for the first few weeks.
+But there was turmoil in those first few months.
 Rod wasn’t keen on keeping you.
 He saw that you had no manners, and you peed every time he bent over to pet you.
-But Ty was the toughest nut to crack.
-He was determined to be an “only dog,” and for the first few weeks, it was he and Rod against you and me.
+But Ty was even more opposed.
+He wanted to be an “only dog,” and for the first few weeks, it was Ty and Rod against you and me.

-Eventually, you and I managed to win Ty and Rod over.
-None of us can even imagine life without you now.
+Eventually, you and I managed to win Ty and Rod over, and none of us can fathom a life without you now.
 We all owe you so much – you’ve changed our lives completely.

-When it was time for our first family vacation, there was no question it would be a road trip.
-What a riot that was!
+A few months later, we set out on our first family vacation.
+There was no question it would be a road trip, and what a riot it was!
 You, a year-old German Shepherd puppy, confined to the back seat of our car for three and a half weeks.
-At that time there was no easy way to find dog parks, or know if you were driving right by a pet friendly beach.
+At that time there was no easy way to find dog parks, or know if you were driving right past a pet friendly beach.
 It was on that trip that our real adventure began.

 Like a diamond being formed, the pressure of being trapped together in the car for 3,500 miles brought forth the idea for GoPetFriendly.com – a website that would make it easy for everyone to travel with their pets!

-And that’s when life really started changing.
-A year later we launched the site.
+And then life started to get interesting.
+A year later we launched the website.
 Six months after that we sold the house and bought our first motorhome.
-We left everything behind … and finally started living.
+We left everything behind … and started truly living.

 Over the past seven years I’ve learned so much from you.
-You’ve taught me that the most important thing we can do is love each other, and that we’ll learn the rest of what we need to know together.
-You’ve shown me that I’m stronger than I think, and that being afraid of something shouldn’t stop me from doing it.
+You’ve taught me that the most important thing we can do is love each other – the rest we can learn together.
+You’ve shown me that I’m stronger than I think, and that fear should never stop me from following my heart.
 I’ve learned a lot about patience – for you and for myself – and that being gentle is always the right answer.
 And you’ve brought me to so much joy.
 Going through our photos, you’re smiling in almost every one.

 We’ve seen so many places together, and for that I’ll be forever grateful.
-But what’s even more precious is that you’ve helped transform me into a better person.
+But what’s even more precious is that you’ve helped me become a better person.
 Without pressure or demands, you’ve changed me from the inside out, just by being you.